hyosung11/Launch-School/Courses/journal.md

 16:00 Cruising through Lesson 5 and onto Assignment 4.

 17:11 Sometimes I don't think it's clear what to do with the code and I have to guess where the code goes.
 I can usually figure it out.

+17:17 I need to pee and get ready to play indoor soccer with my new teammates at Ridgewood KGV.